MacKeeper Review: Quick Expert Summary

 MacKeeper’s junk file cleaner is fast and easy to use.
 In less than a minute, Safe Cleanup found a whopping 7.67 GB of junk files on my Mac.
 Evidently, clearing my Mac’s hard drive is something I don’t do as often as I should!

-My main issue with this feature is that there is nothing prompting you to review these files before you hit Clean.
+You don’t get any prompt to review these files before you hit Clean.
 So you should click on each category and see details of the different files and deselect those you don’t want to delete before proceeding to click Clean Junk Files.
+This is my biggest gripe with the tool.
+“Trash” is the only category that issues a warning before deletion.
+The files identified in all the other categories will be wiped the moment you hit Clean.

+I almost ran into trouble because of this.
 I use the Apple Mail app for all my emails — both personal and work — and had I gone ahead and hit that big blue button without thinking, I would have lost every single mail attachment in all of my email folders.
 Okay, they’d still be available in my mail provider’s own app, but that’s totally inconvenient for me.
 I really think there should be a clear warning explaining what each category contains, and the implications of hitting delete.

 That said, once you know how it works, Safe Cleanup is a great tool for keeping your hard drive free from unnecessary files and heavy attachments.